Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Fuzzy Logical Inference

-The symbolic representation in the previous symbolic search method QTO and FIT is constructing the set of truth values matrix for the whole knowledge graph To convert real number scores computed by knowledge graph embedding modes to truth value that falls into $[0, 1]$, QTO/FIT use the softmax function: $P_{r,a}^{\star}(b) = \frac{exp(s(a,r,b))}{\Sigma_{c\in \mathcal{E}} exp(s(a,r,c))}$.
+The symbolic representation in the previous symbolic search method QTO and FIT is constructing the set of truth values matrix for the whole knowledge graph.
+To convert real number scores computed by knowledge graph embedding modes to truth value that falls into $[0, 1]$, QTO/FIT use the softmax function:

 Next, QTO and FIT scale the results of the softmax function using a factor based on the observed edges in the training graph since softmax outputs a vector that sums to 1: $\mathcal{G}_o$.